Turkish Football Plunges Into Crisis After Referee Attack - UrduPoint

 Koca told one reporter this year that he could consider running for mayor as the AKP candidate in a closely-watched municipal election scheduled for March 31.

-"I know that my name is mentioned in public opinion polls.
-I did not apply for candidacy.
-However, if given a task, I would not say no," Koca said.

-"If I am entrusted with the task of being the metropolitan municipality mayor, I will do what is necessary."
+"If I am entrusted with the task of being the metropolitan municipality mayor, I will do what is necessary," Koca said.

 Both Ankara and Istanbul are headed by popular opposition politicians who came to power in 2019.